Russian Airborne Forces: Early developments and wars

-In the early 1990s, General Pavel Grachev, the first Russian Defence Minister, planned for the VDV to form the core of the planned Mobile Forces.
+In the early 1990s, General Pavel Grachev, an Airborne Forces general who served as the first Russian Defence Minister from 1992 to 1996, planned for the VDV to form the core of the planned Mobile Forces.
 This was announced in Krasnaya Zvezda, the Ministry of Defence's daily newspaper, in July 1992.
+From December 1993, the Mobile Forces were to consist of an Immediate Reaction Force that could be deployed in 4-10 hours, and a Rapid Response Force that could be deployed in three days.
+It was expected that the VDV, which Grachev saw as the reliable core of the Russian military, would provide 60 percent of these forces.
 However, the Mobile Forces plan was never enacted.
 The number of formations available for the force was far less than anticipated, since much of the Airborne Forces had been 'nationalised' by the republics their units had been previously based in, and other arms of service, such as the GRU and Military Transport Aviation, who were to provide the airlift component, were adamantly opposed to ceding control of their forces.